kp4md/TunaTinS/README.md

-# Arduino Nano Si5351 VFO Sketch TunaTinS_v2.2.1 with 10 MHz Calibration
+# Arduino Nano Si5351 VFO Sketch TunaTinS_v2.3.0 with 10 MHz Calibration and Keyer
 Arduino Nano sketch for for Si5351 VFO and Bob Fontana AK3Y's Tuna Tin S QRPp CW Transmitter

 This Arduino Nano Si5351 VFO code designed for the Tuna Tin S, a low power amateur radio radiotelegraphy (CW) transmitter designed by Bob Fontana, AK3Y, can also be used for a general purpose variable frequency oscillator.